harshbhanderi22/node_js_practice/README.md

 # nodejs_practice
-In this repository, I have learnt about how can we use template engine for rendering html pages.
+In this repository, We have use for loop to fetch multiple items from one field.<br>
-It is compulasory to create views folder and put rendering files there to use it with ejs engine File extension must be .ejs
-Template engine used to load html pages with minimal code in node js
+Common header files can be made and used in any ejs file. this will help you avoid repeated task and also used to add css in our html(ejs) files<br>
+We can create common files anywhere in views folder and can give any name we want.<br>
+To render common file '-' symbol is used <br>
+We have rendered header file in profile.ejs